derexwangmang/gg-project-master/README.md

 First clone this repository.
 We recommend creating a virtual enviornment for the packages required in the project.
 To install the necessary packages, run `pip install -r requirements.txt`.
 Next, include `gg2013.json` and `gg2015.json`, the datasets of Twitter tweets, within the main directory.

 To see autograder results, run `python3 autograder.py`.

+## GITHUB Repository

+The Github repository can be located [here](https://github.com/derexwangmang/gg-project-master).